MrPrimate/pathmuncher/README.md

 ![gif-preview](./docs/demo.gif)

+## How To

+1. Build your character in [Pathbuilder(https://pathbuilder2e.com/)].
+2. Export your character using "Export JSON" from Pathbuilder via the burger menu
+3. Click the Pathmuncher icon in the characters title bar.
+4. Enter the 6 digit user ID number from the pathbuilder in the bottom section
+5. Import the character.

 ## About

 This is inspired by the previous [pathbuilder2e-import](https://github.com/kobseryqum/foundry-pathbuilder2e-import) package, but is written afresh from the ground up, capturing some of my experience from [DDB Importer](https://github.com/MrPrimate/ddb-importer).